Skip to content

 Protein: 44.50 g

-The look: First of all, the look of this sandwich is not doing itself any favors.
-One peek at it and I assumed it would be a disappointment, with sparse morsels of overcooked-looking meat absolutely buried in white cheese and way too much bread.
+The look: First of all, the look of this sandwich does not do itself any favors.
+One peek at it, and I assumed it would be a disappointment, with sparse morsels of overcooked-looking meat absolutely buried in white cheese and way too much bread.
 Onions and peppers were nowhere to be seen.

 The taste: One bite, though, and I completely changed my tune.
 Even though it looks kinda meh, the flavors are big and bold.
 Peppers and onions shine through, with a kiss of caramelized sweetness and smoke, while the meat and cheese meld together beautifully.
 My main concerns were that the bread was indeed overkill, and that unless you consume this immediately upon ordering, it loses luster very quickly.
 By the time I unwrapped this thing, it was barely lukewarm.